 Introduction

 The advantages of RNA-sequencing (RNA-Seq) over microarray to measure gene expression have been widely reported (refs).
 Recently, methods have been developed to analyze RNA-Seq data based on normalization of the read counts or using the raw count data (refs).
 The former has advantages in that it adjusts the data according to sequencing library size (read depth), accounts for the length of transcripts and allows the use of analysis tool designed specifically for microarray data.
 However, normalized RNA-Seq data has limitations which can adversely impact the analysis (inflated variation among replicates, zeros in the data, low and highly expressed genes squelching, etc.) and there is no clear consensus of which normalization method is best (ref).
-On the other hand, using the raw read counts avoids the shortcomings of normalization but requires modeling of the data to estimate overdisperion, accounting for the read depth and filtering to avoid cases of inflated zeros.
+On the other hand, using the raw read counts avoids the shortcomings of normalization but requires modeling of the data to estimate overdispersion, accounting for the read depth and filtering to avoid cases of inflated zeros.
 In addition, statistical models of count data based on Poisson or negative-binomial distributions can be severely impacted by outliers in the data although recently developed approaches overcomes this pitfall by analyzing the data with a log-linear model or Wicoxon statistic and resampling in a non-parametric manner (Biostatistics.
 2012 Jul;13(3):523-38. doi: 10.1093/biostatistics/kxr031, SAMSeq: Stat Methods Med Res.
 2013 Oct;22(5):519-36. doi: 10.1177/0962280211428386).
 Unfortunately, there is a paucity of methodologies that can identify correlated gene expression patterns from RNA-Seq count data across biological conditions (i.e., time course, dose response, multiclass study designs).

-Extracting patterns and identifying co-expressed genes (EPIG) was designed for microarray data to detecting genes with similar expression profiles across biological conditions (ref).
+Extracting patterns and identifying co-expressed genes (EPIG) was designed for microarray data to detect genes with similar expression profiles across biological conditions (ref).
 EPIG uses Pearson correlation to group genes by similarity of expression across treatment groups, a signal-to-noise ratio (SNR) to compare the level of a genes expression to background noise and magnitude of change to assess the level of differential gene expression between test samples and controls/baseline.
 Normalizing RNA-Seq data to transform it into microarray gene expression space permits it to be analyzed by EPIG but comes with the aforementioned caveats.

 We adapted the EPIG methodology for the identification of co-expressed genes from RNA-Seq data (EPIG-Seq).
 Patterns of gene expression across experimental groups are determined using a similarity measure for count data (ref) to ascertain similarity between expression profiles, a quasipoisson model (ref) to estimate overdispersion in the data and a location parameter as a measure of the magnitude of difference between test samples and control/baseline.
 EPIG-Seq then categorizes each gene expression profile to the pattern for which it has the highest correlation.
 The EPIG-Seq approach is impervious to variations in read depths, inflated zeros, outliers in the data and overdispersion.
 Using simulated data, we show that EPIG-Seq is superior to EPIG when the data is transformed by popular RNA-Seq normalization methods and performs equally as well as other pattern analysis methods when count data is used.
 We also apply EPIG-Seq to a publicly available toxicogenomics data set and The Cancer Genome Atlas (TCGA) breast cancer RNA-seq data.
 We identify several co-expressed genes related to modes of action of the chemical agents in the toxicogenomics project; we also determine genes that are associated with breast cancers subtypes classifications (ref) and some actively involved in crucial pathways (ref).